forlond/phpunit-testing-tools/docs/symfony_http_client.md

 ;
 ```

-Example: Assert the form option `foo` matches a constraint.
+Example: Assert the request option `foo` matches a constraint.

 ```php
 $test = new TestHttpClient();